Processes

 Dynamic output file names

-When an output file name needs to be expressed dynamically, it is possible to define it using a dynamic evaluated string which references values defined in the input declaration block or in the script global context.
-For example:
+When an output file name needs to be expressed dynamically, it is possible to define it using a dynamic string which references variables in the input

 process align {